ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 This experiment assesses the energy consumption of the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) application while running different JVMs (utilizing both Just-in-Time and Ahead-of-Time compilation).

-It involves running the Spring PetClinic with Spring Boot 3.0.6 and Hibernate ORM core version 6.1.7 for approximately 900 seconds, corresponding to real-world wall clock time.
+It involves running the Spring PetClinic with Spring Boot 3.0.6 and Hibernate ORM core version 6.1.7.Final for approximately 900 seconds, corresponding to real-world wall clock time.
 During this time, a load test comprising four independent phases was triggered, as described below.
 Each phase runs concurrently and targets different endpoints of the application:
 1. The endpoints returning static data (e.g., get home page, find owners page, vets page, petclinic.css, bootstrap.bundle.min.js, font-awesome.min.css) were hit at a constant rate of 12 reqs/sec for 780 seconds.
 2. The endpoint for searching owners by their last name using a wildcard of 1, 2, or 3 characters experienced an increased load ranging from 1 to 14 reqs/sec over 780 seconds.
 3. The endpoints for creating/reading/editing owners and creating/reading pets encountered an increased load ranging from 1 to 12 reqs/sec over 780 seconds.
 4. The endpoints for creating/reading pet visits experienced an increased load ranging from 1 to 10 reqs/sec over 780 seconds.

-The total number of requests to the application, spread across all endpoints, is around 110,000.
-This information can be checked in the [Hyperfoil report](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/spring-petclinic/results/linux/x86_64/jdk-17/hreports/openjdk-hotspot-vm-run-1.html)'s Summary tab.
-This configuration was calibrated to my hardware machine to effectively utilize the CPU's resources.
+The number of requests per second was calibrated to match my hardware machine and effectively utilize the CPU's resources.
+In total, there were around 110,000 requests sent to the application, spread across all endpoints.
+Please refer to the Hyperfoil reports in the additional resources to see the distribution of these requests and other further details.

 [![SpringPetClinic.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/spring-petclinic/results/linux/x86_64/jdk-17/plot/run-energy.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/spring-petclinic/results/linux/x86_64/jdk-17/plot/run-energy.svg?raw=true)